 • Experience in professional development schools or other field-based programs.

-RANK AND SALARY: Tenure-Track Assistant Professor.
-Salary will be commensurate with qualifications and professional experience.
-The anticipated date of appointment is August 2014.
+RANK AND SALARY: Clinical Assistant Professor (Non-Tenure Track) The salary will be commensurate with qualifications and professional experience.
+The anticipated date of appointment is August 2015.

-SUBMISSION DEADLINE: Review of applications begins immediately and will continue until the position is filled.
-To guarantee consideration, complete application must be received by December 1, 2013.
+SUBMISSION DEADLINE: Review of applications will begin immediately and be accepted until the position is filled.